meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-start.md

 <pre class='codeblock-pre'>
 <div class='codeblock'>
   -h, --help              help for start
-  -p, --platform string   platform to deploy Meshery to.
+  -p, --platform string   platform to deploy Meshplay to.
-      --provider string   (optional) Defaults to the provider specified in the current context --reset             (optional) reset Meshery's configuration file to default settings.
+      --provider string   (optional) Defaults to the provider specified in the current context --reset             (optional) reset Meshplay's configuration file to default settings.
-      --skip-browser      (optional) skip opening of MesheryUI in browser.
+      --skip-browser      (optional) skip opening of MeshplayUI in browser.
-      --skip-update       (optional) skip checking for new Meshery's container images.
+      --skip-update       (optional) skip checking for new Meshplay's container images.

 </div>
 </pre>